HowardHinnant/bbi/proj/rational.md

 63/50 + 5/72 = 2393/1800 or about 1.32944
 ```

-But change to 8 bitss:
+But change to 8 bits:

 ```c++
     using R = bbi::rational<8>;